awsdocs/aws-kms-developer-guide/doc_source/editing-keys.md

 ### UpdateKeyDescription: Change the Description of a CMK<a name="editing-keys-edit-description"></a>

-The [UpdateKeyDescription](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateKeyDescription.html) operation adds or changes the description of a CMK\.
+The [UpdateKeyDescription](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdateKeyDescription.html) operation replaces the description of the CMK with the one that you specify\.
+You can use it to add, change, or delete the description of a CMK\.
 To see the description, use the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.

 For example, this call to the `UpdateKeyDescription` operation changes the description of the specified CMK\.